george-hawkins/micropython-wifi-setup/docs/NOTES.md

 PyCharm Python version
 ----------------------

-If you've created your venv before you open the project in PyCharm then it will automatically pickup the Python version from the venv.
+If you've created your venv before you open the project in PyCharm then it will automatically pick up the Python version from the venv.
 Otherwise, go to _Settings / Project:my-project-name / Project Interpreter_ - click the cog and select _Add_, it should automatically select _Existing environment_ and the interpreter in the venv - you just have to press OK.

 Black and Flake8
 ----------------